Chabam/real-world-haskell-exercises/exercises.md

 ## Exercise #6
-1. Use a fold (choosing the appropriate fold will make your code much simpler) to rewrite and improve upon the asInt function from the earlier section“Explicit Re- cursion” on page 85.
+1. Use a fold (choosing the appropriate fold will make your code much simpler) to rewrite and improve upon the asInt function from the earlier section “Explicit Re- cursion” on page 85.
 ```
 -- file: ch04/ch04.exercises.hs